makrai/notes/butt06-case.md

   * See chapter 6 on ergativity for some further discussion.104

 * Thematic roles and grammatical relations are thus classified by exactly the same featural system.
-This allows an interaction between them, more
+This allows an interaction between them
   * thematic roles and grammatical relations can be linked to one another via the feature specifications.
 Kiparsky assumes a number of
 * principles constrain this linking relation.
 Some of the very basic ones are